Click Here to Quick Exit - will open a new tab

 Code of Conduct

 1. No discriminatory behaviour or harassment will be tolerated.
 Hate speech, slurs, threats, aggressive interactions, harmful debates, or mistreatment of other Festival vendors/staff/volunteers/performers/ attendees is not acceptable.
-If exhibited, responsible parties may be removed from the Wood Buffalo Pride Festival.
+If exhibited, the individual(s) responsible may be removed from the Wood Buffalo Pride Festival events and/or Pride Fair grounds.

 2. Practice consent and respect personal space boundaries at all times.
-All participants must receive explicit consent before any interaction that involves physical touch or puts them in someone else’s personal space, especially when it comes to hugs, touch, and taking photos/videos.
-Consent can be verbal and/or nonverbal.
+All participants must receive explicit consent before any interaction that involves physical touch or puts them in someone else’s personal space, especially when it comes to hugs, touch, and taking photos or videos.
+Consent can be verbal and/or nonverbal, and can be withdrawn at any time.
 In addition to verbal consent, pay close attention to body language and facial expressions that may indicate a person is feeling uncomfortable and not providing consent.

-3. Do not assume the gender or gender pronouns of any individual (ex. she/her, he/him).
+3. Do not assume the gender or pronouns of any individual (ex. she/her, he/him).
 Use gender-neutral language whenever possible when greeting people or addressing someone whose pronouns you don’t know.
 Respect everyone’s self-identified pronouns (the pronouns that they use for themselves and/or display with a pin or name tag).
-There will be pronouns pins available at the Wood Buffalo Pride Festival for people to self-identify their pronouns.
+There will be pronouns pins available at the Wood Buffalo Pride Festival events and Pride Fair for people to self-identify their pronouns.

 4. Please refrain from making any unnecessary comments, observations, jokes, or criticisms of a person’s appearance, body, race, ethnicity, gender, age, ability, or other components of identity.
-Please also avoid asking others any invasive personal questions.
+Please also avoid asking others any invasive personal questions about their bodies, identities, or relationships.

-5. No weapons or items that resemble weapons (ex. water guns) are permitted on Wood Buffalo Pride Festival grounds.
+5. No weapons or items that resemble weapons (ex. water guns) are permitted on Wood Buffalo Pride Festival events or Pride Fair grounds.

 a) No police members that are on duty, in uniform, or armed - members must be off duty and in plain clothes.